samhpr/aws-container-webapp/docs/DETAILED.md

 ## Results & Analysis

+### Evaluation Setup

+All testing was performed in the **us-east-2 (Ohio)** AWS region.

+- **Base Image**: `nginx:latest` was used as the container workload across all platforms.
+- **Instance Types**:
+  - **EC2, ECS-EC2, ECS-Fargate** used t3.micro
+  - **EKS** used t3.medium (used due to resource constraints and cluster requirements)
+  - **Scaling**: Each service was configured with minimal scaling (2 instances/services) to reflect baseline cost and performance comparisons.
+  - **Load Balancing**: Each service was configured with an ingress internet-facing Application Load Balancer.

+These choices ensured consistent workloads across platforms while keeping infrastructure cost-efficient for testing purposes.

 ### Cost Optimization Analysis

 The analysis reveals significant cost optimization opportunities that would directly benefit AWS customers: